sumanthpikkili/cse5335-sxp0941-2/README.md

     I found inserting and retrieving data from PostGres database easy since PostGres is an SQL database and I have had many years of experience working on SQL databases.
 I was also able to verify the working of my PostGres scripts by running SQL Queries in the PGSQL CLI on Heroku.

+What aspect of the implementation did you find hard, if any, and why?

+    I found implementing Redis with Ruby difficult because Redis involves Key Value pairs.
+I faced difficulties when trying to retrive data using keys.
+Also, the default Ruby version installed on Mac is 2.0.0 and the implementation steps that I followed for Redis required Ruby version 2.2.3.
+I had to update the Ruby version to 2.2.3 to get Redis working.
+This update created problems when pushing the code to the heroku server.
+The command 'bundle install' failed which prevented the deployment to the Heroku server.
+I had to update the Gemfile to get the deployment working.